-- Grievance must be submitted within thirty (30) days of the date the person filing the complaint becomes aware of the alleged denial of a reasonable accommodation to the Section 504 Coordinator.
+- Grievance must be submitted within thirty (30) days of the date the person filing the complaint becomes aware of the alleged discriminatory action to the Vice President for Student Affairs (if the grievance involves the denial of a reasonable accommodation) or the Section 504 Coordinator (all other grievances).
 The College may extend this time frame when a delay is due to circumstances beyond the student's control, e.g., illness or incapacity. - Complaints must be in writing and include a full description of the problem and any relevant facts; a summary of the steps the student has already taken in attempt to resolve the problem, including the names of persons involved; the remedy or relief sought; and the name, contact information, and signature of the person filing it. - As an initial matter, all grievances will be reviewed to determine whether they are submitted within a timely manner and/or whether they contain all required information.
 The College will not review a grievance that is untimely or fails to contain all required information, including a clear statement of all grounds for the grievance.
-To facilitate a clear and prompt resolution, once initiated, a grievance shall not be expanded beyond the issues presented in the initial complaint. - The Section 504 Coordinator (or designee) will conduct an investigation of the complaint.
+To facilitate a clear and prompt resolution, once initiated, a grievance shall not be expanded beyond the issues presented in the initial complaint.
+The Vice President for Student Affairs (or his designee) or the Section 504 Coordinator (or her designee) will conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to present witnesses and submit other evidence relevant to the complaint.
-The Section 504 Coordinator will maintain the files and records of the College relating to such grievances. - The Section 504 Coordinator will issue a written decision on the grievance no later than thirty (30) days after its filing.
+The Vice President for Student Affairs or the Section 504 Coordinator will maintain the files and records of the College relating to such grievances. - The Vice President for Student Affairs or the Section 504 Coordinator will issue a written decision on the grievance no later than thirty (30) days after its filing. - The person filing the grievance may appeal the decision of the Vice President for Student Affairs or the Section 504 Coordinator by writing to the Executive Vice President for Academic Affairs within fifteen (15) days of receiving the decision of the Vice President for Student Affairs or Section 504 Coordinator.
+The appeal must be in writing and explain the basis for the appeal.
+The Executive Vice President for Academic Affairs shall issue a written decision in response to the appeal no later than 30 days after its filing.